-Insurance claims are the significant area of expense for the Company.
-Total claims incurred include paid claims and claims reported but not settled (RBNS) and incurred but not reported claims (IBNR).
+Insurance claim is the significant area of expense for the Company.
+Total claims incurred include paid claims and claims reported but not settled (RBNS).

 It's critical for insurance companies to determine the amount of insurance losses and therefore to recognize them correctly.